ten-protocol/ten-test/README.md

 Quickstart Setup and Run (via docker)
 -------------------------------------
 The easiest way to set up a host to run the tests is to create a docker container with all dependencies pre-installed.
-The obscuro-test repository should be cloned into the same parent directory as [go-obscuro](https://github.com/obscuronet/go-obscuro) as running the tests will use the wallet_extension built from the working copy of go-obscuro.
-To build the wallet_extension and the docker container, in the root of working directory of obscuro-test run;
+The obscuro-test repository should be cloned into the same parent directory as [go-obscuro](https://github.com/obscuronet/go-obscuro) as running the tests will use the wallet_extension and bridge contract ABIs built from the working copy of go-obscuro.
+To build the artifacts and the docker container, in the root of working directory of obscuro-test run;

 ```bash
 ./utils/docker/build_image.sh